 Weddings are often one of the biggest events of one’s life.
 It’s a day that you’ll never forget and a big part of the planning is dedicated to the food and drinks you’ll be fueling you and your guests.
 Generally speaking, we want our guests to feel just as excited as we do about a wedding.

 Many weddings have a time gap between the actual ceremony and the reception.
 During this time guests are often encouraged to mingle amongst one another and enjoy some delicious appetizers until the bridal party arrives.
-We’ve found 30 elegant finger foods that you’ll definitely want to include at your wedding.
+We’ve found 31 elegant finger food ideas that you’ll definitely want to include at your wedding.
 Whether you’re planning a simple backyard wedding or an extravagant one these recipes can help you build your own personalized appetizer menu.
 They’re relatively simple to make but will look gourmet which is why they deserve a spot at your wedding.

 This recipe uses vegan cream cheese for the creamy filling.
 Then, sundried tomatoes, fresh basil, and garlic give the pinwheels a bold flavor.
-Pinwheels may be easier than making finger sandwiches because you can get about 10 individuals appetizers out of each roll up.
+Pinwheels may be easier than making finger sandwiches because you can get about 10 individual appetizers out of each roll up.

 Preparing these stuffed mushrooms is as easy as filling a mushroom cap with a creamy garlic cream cheese filling.
 Top it off with a slice of parmesan cheese and bake until the cheese has reached a gooey consistency.
 Your guests will definitely eat these up quickly.